lilpug/dotnetsdb/README.md

 ## dotnetsdb
 Dotnetsdb is a C#.NET database library which sits on top of the default functionality of both the .NET SQL Server and MySql adapters.
-Its intension is to bring a more modular and dynamic approach to making database calls in .NET.
+Its intention is to bring a more modular and dynamic approach to making database calls in .NET.

 ## Documentation